labsyspharm/vae-paper/README.md

 ## Running the computational notebooks
 If not already installed, download `conda` following the instructions provided [here](https://docs.anaconda.com/miniconda/).

-The Python code in this GitHub repository is organized in Jupyter Notebooks and used to generate figures shown in the paper.
+The Python code in this GitHub repository is organized into Jupyter Notebooks and used to generate the figures shown in this paper.
 To run the code, first clone this repo onto your computer.
-Then download the required [input](https://www.synapse.org/#!Synapse:syn24193163/files/) data folder from the Sage Bionetworks Synpase data repository dedicated to the MORPHӔUS project into the `src` folder of the cloned repo.
-This folder also contains the full images and image patches used in the paper.
+Then download the required [input](s3://lsp-public-data/baker-2025-vae/) data folder from from our public Amazon S3 bucket into the `src` folder of the cloned repo.
+This bucket can be accessed using Cyberduck or other graphical S3 tools, or AWS Command Line tools.
+Detailed instructions for accessing the data can be found here: https://zenodo.org/records/10223574.
 Change directories into the top level of the cloned repo and create and activate a dedicated Conda environment with the necessary Python libraries for running the code by entering the following commands:

 ```bash
 cd <path/to/cloned/repo>